Unit 2 - Practice Quiz

 40 What is a 'Magic Number' or 'File Signature'?

-A. The file size in bytes
+A. The checksum of the file

 B. A unique sequence of bytes at the beginning of a file identifying its format

-C. The timestamp of creation
+D. The timestamp of creation

 41 Which character encoding standard uses variable length (1 to 4 bytes) to represent text and covers almost all world languages?